x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer2013/unified-messaging-exchange-2013-help.md

 ### EAC management

 Exchange 2013 provides a single unified management console for your organization that includes all UM components and features.
-The Exchange Administration Center (EAC) provides a streamlined, optimized interface for management of on-premises, online, or hybrid deployments.
+The Exchange admin center (EAC) provides a streamlined, optimized interface for management of on-premises, online, or hybrid deployments.
 The EAC in Exchange 2013 replaces the Exchange Management Console (EMC) and the Exchange Control Panel (ECP) in Exchange 2010.
 Some of the EAC features include:

 - **List view**: The list view in EAC has been designed to remove limitations that existed in ECP.
 ECP was limited to displaying up to 500 objects and, if you wanted to view objects that weren't listed in the details pane, you needed to use searching and filtering to find those specific objects.
 In Exchange 2013, the viewable limit from within the EAC list view is approximately 20,000 objects.
 In addition, paging has been added so that you can page to the results.
 You can also configure page size and export to a CSV file.